holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 </ul>
 </inline-notification>

+In this chapter you will learn

+* what a hashes are and how they work
+* why hashes are important in holochain
+* how to add an integration test

 ## Recap

 Welcome back to our Holochain gym.
 In the previous exercise you learned how to create a entry in a zome.
 You compiled your zome to a dna, you asked the holochain conductor to turn that dna in a cell, you tested your zome code in that cell through a test script.
 And you learned that you needed the following things in your code: